Causal-net category: Introduction

-\begin{thm} The construction of causal-algebra $F_{\mathcal{S}}$ defines a functor from the category of small symmetric monoidal categories and symmetric monoidal functors to the category of pre-cosheaves on $\mathbf{Cau}$. \end{thm} The other concrete results about causal-net condensation will be elaborated elsewhere.
-From our point of view, the Baez construction for quantum gauge theories \cite{[B96]} and the wave function renormalization scheme for topological orders \cite{[LW04]} are just two sides of one coin, that is, the studies of different aspects of background independent quantum measures, and both of them can be put into the framework of causal-net condensation.
+From our point of view, the Baez construction for quantum gauge theories \cite{[B96],[B94]} and the wave function renormalization scheme for topological orders \cite{[LW04]} are just two sides of one coin, that is, the studies of different aspects of background independent quantum measures, and both of them can be put into the framework of causal-net condensation.
 There are many interesting features of causal-net condensation, such as coarse-graining, causality and homeomorphic invariance, etc., which show its potential applications in the theory of quantum gravity.
-It is expected that there are many concrete connections among the Baez construction, wave function renormalization, causal-net condensation and the theory of quantum gravity, where the category $\mathbf{Cau}$ will play an indispensable role.
-This is the main application of $\mathbf{Cau}$ in mathematical-physics. \begin{rem} It is well-known that causal-nets play important roles in the field of artificial intelligence and it is not surprising that causality would serve as a fundamental structure in the theory of quantum gravity.
-Therefore, it is natural to expect that the category $\mathbf{Cau}$ and the framework of causal-net condensation would be beneficial both for the development of artificial intelligence and for the enhancement of connections among artificial intelligence, quantum gravity and category theory. \end{rem} \begin{rem} A polarization structure (linear orders on $I(v)$ and $O(v)$) on a causal-net $G$ turns out to be equivalent to an upward embedding of $G$ in a surface.
+It is expected that there are many concrete connections among the Baez construction, wave function renormalization, causal-net condensation and the theory of quantum gravity, where the category $\mathbf{Cau}$ will play an indispensable role. \begin{rem} It is well-known that causal-nets play important roles in the field of artificial intelligence and it is not surprising that causality would serve as a fundamental structure in the theory of quantum gravity.
+Therefore, it is natural to expect that the category $\mathbf{Cau}$ and the framework of causal-net condensation would be beneficial both for the development of artificial intelligence and for the enhancement of connections among artificial intelligence, quantum gravity and category theory. \end{rem} \begin{rem} Just as that appearing in topological graph theory \cite{[A96]}, a polarization structure \cite{[JS91]} (linear orders on $I(v)$ and $O(v)$ for each vertex $v$) on a causal-net $G$ turns out to be equivalent to an upward embedding of $G$ in a surface.
 We guess that it is a hint about some connections between causal-net condensation and string theory. \end{rem}